kaskadi/template-kaskadi-layer/docs/template.md

 # Testing

 A `build` workflow (see [here](./.github/workflows/build.yml)) is running on `pull request`.
 It:
 1. performs a static code analysis of the layer to detect any vulnerabilities.
 If a vulnerability is found, the workflow will directly fail.
+A notification will also appear in the `Security` tab of your repository.
 2. checks the syntax of `serverless.yml` for any errors
 3. run any tests you may have set up with `npm test`